Terms & Conditions RoW

 - “Relationship of the Parties“.The Parties are independent contractors with respect to each other.
 This Agreement does not constitute and shall not be construed as constituting a partnership or joint venture among the Parties, or an employee-employer relationship.
 No Party shall have any right to obligate or bind any other Party in any manner whatsoever, and nothing herein contained shall give, or is intended to give, any rights of any kind to any third parties.

 - “Assignment“.
-Neither Party may assign any of its rights or obligations under this Agreement without the prior written consent of the other Party, except that either Party may assign its rights and obligations under this Agreement without the consent of the other Party to an Affiliate or in connection with any merger (by operation of law or otherwise), consolidation, reorganization, change in control or sale of all or substantially all of its assets related to this Agreement or similar transaction (an “Acquisition”).
-Notwithstanding the foregoing, in the event of an Acquisition of Customer, the Triptease Service may not be used in connection with any websites of the acquiring party without the prior written consent of Triptease.
+Neither Party may assign any of its rights or obligations under this Agreement without the prior written consent of the other Party, except that Triptease may assign its rights and obligations under this Agreement without the consent of the other Party to an Affiliate or in connection with any merger (by operation of law or otherwise), consolidation, reorganization, change in control or sale of all or substantially all of its assets related to this Agreement or similar transaction.
+In the event that Triptease consents to the Customer assigning its rights or obligations under this Agreement to a third party (the “assignee”) in accordance with this clause, the Customer shall indemnify and keep indemnified, Triptease for all fees, charges, losses, liabilities, expenses and costs incurred in connection with any default by the assignee of such assigned obligations (including but not limited to non-payment by the assignee).
 This Agreement inures to the benefit of and shall be binding on the Parties’ permitted assignees, transferees and successors.

 - “Force Majeure“.
 Except for payment obligations, neither Party will be responsible for any failure or delay in its performance under this Agreement due to causes beyond its reasonable control, including labor disputes, strikes, lockouts, internet or telecommunications failures, shortages of or inability to obtain labor, energy, or supplies, war, terrorism, riot, acts of God or governmental action, acts by hackers or other malicious third parties and problems with the Internet generally, and such performance shall be excused to the extent that it is prevented or delayed by reason of any of the foregoing.